jlewi/notes/gitops.md

 * It wasn't clear how to break it up into different atomic units that are applied individually.

 The builtin UI in gcloud was a draw but the others make it seem like it won't work

+## GitOps and ACM

+* On an ACM cluster; we can't install flux because we aren't allowed to run workloads on that cluster
+* If we use ConfigSync we hit the issues above but I think we can work around it in this limited context
+* ConfigSync has a high polling period 15s so the latency isn't too bad
+  * Unlike application changes the iteration loop arguably doesn't need to be as tight
+* We probably don't need to chunk up our configuration into different atomic units; this also means we can alos deal with ".lastsync.yaml" by using a subdirectory